 Alice Eldridge is a musician and interdisciplinary researcher.
-A background in music, psychology (BSc), evolutionary and adaptive systems (MSc) and informatics (PhD) informs wide-ranging creative, technological and scientific interests in the composition and decomposition of sonic environments.
-Current and recently funded projects include ecoacoustic machine listening for biodiversity monitoring in the Ecuadorian Amazon, development of networked notation software to support ensemble music making for young people and a hybrid luthiery project designing and building an electro-acoustic feedback cello for generative and gestural improvisation.
+A background in music, psychology (BSc), evolutionary and adaptive systems (MSc) and informatics (PhD) informs wide-ranging creative, technological and scientific research in the composition and decomposition of sonic environments.
+She has published and presented at conferences internationally across music, computing and soundscape ecology.
 As a cellist she has performed internationally at the intersection of contemporary classical, improvised, folk and avant garde musics, including as one-quarter of award winning Collectress and is a vibrant member of Brighton and London free improv scenes.
-She have appeared on BBC radio 1 as a pop bassist, BBC radio 3 as a contemporary classical composer and free jazz cellist, BBC radio 4 as a soundscape ecologist and her field recordings feature on Janek Schaefer’s foundsoundscape.com.
-Her work in all domains is driven by a joy in the absorbing powers of listening and a fascination with technologies for broadening it’s range.
+She has appeared on BBC radio 1 as a pop bassist, BBC radio 3 as a contemporary classical composer and free jazz cellist, BBC radio 4 and prime-time BBC 2 TV as a soundscape ecologist; her field recordings feature on Janek Schaefer’s foundsoundscape.com.
+Her work in all domains is driven by a simple joy in the absorbing powers of listening and an interest in technologies and techniques for broadening it’s scope.

 Paul Stapleton is an improviser, sound artist and instrument inventor originally from Southern California.
 He designs and performs with a variety of modular metallic sound sculptures, custom made electronics, found objects and electric guitars in locations ranging from Echtzeitmusik venues in Berlin to remote beaches on Vancouver Island.
 Paul is currently based at the Sonic Arts Research Centre in Belfast, where he teaches and supervises research in improvisation, performance technologies and site-specific art.
 He has received critical acclaim for several artistic projects, including his album FAUNA (2013, pfMENTUM) with saxophonist Simon Rose, and more recently for his sound design and composition work as part of the immersive audio theatre piece Reassembled, Slightly Askew (2015).
 Other ongoing collaborations include the distributed instrument project Ambiguous Devices with Tom Davis, improvisation duo SAP with Adam Pultz Melbye and the Translating Improvisation research group with Sara Ramshaw.